ntustison/ANTsRNetExamples/BatchGenerators/README.md

-### Sample batch operators which demonstrate various data augmentation schemes
+### Sample batch generators which demonstrate various data augmentation schemes

 * __ssdBatchGenerator.R:__  Batch generator for use with 3-D SSD models using a 3-D template-based data augmentation strategy.